Zooce/zomb-file/README.md

 # The ZOMB file format

 Welcome to the ZOMB file format specification.
-It's sort of a 90/10 mix of JSON and TOML...plus a small but _exhilarating_ set of special features!
+It's sort of a 90/10 mix of JSON and TOML...plus a small, useful set of special features!

 > _Similar to how JSON is pronounced "J-son", ZOMB is pronounced "zom-B" 🧟._